Mushroomhead: Musical style and influences

-Mushroomhead's sound combines elements of heavy metal, hip hop, experimental music, industrial music, gothic rock, punk rock and techno.
-The band has been categorized as alternative metal, industrial metal, nu metal, experimental metal, and electro-industrial.
+Mushroomhead's sound combines elements of heavy metal, hip-hop, experimental music, industrial music, gothic rock, punk rock and techno.
+The band's musical style has been mainly described as alternative metal, industrial metal, nu metal, and experimental metal.
+They have also been labeled as electro-industrial.

 They are influenced by bands such as Mr. Bungle, Faith No More, Pink Floyd, Pantera, Nine Inch Nails, and KMFDM.
 In a 2014 interview with music journalist Greg Prato, Jason Popson reflected on the band's musical influences, stating "When you're talking about a band with nine guys, you're talking about tons of influences.
 I know when we started the band, we were really into a lot of the stuff Mike Patton was doing - Faith No More or Mr. Bungle, things like that.
 But we also liked heavier bands like Meshuggah, Pantera.
 Then there's electronic stuff.
 So it's really all over the map.
 It's everything from hard rock to punk rock to hip-hop to electronica.
 It's pretty vast."